 The carnivore diet provides health benefits without any need to measure ketones.

 Most people that see a significant improvement in their health due to the Carnivore Diet tend to stick with it or something very similar.
 They may become “Carnivore Adjacent” and often that also works well for many.

-See a list of anti-nutrients, their negative effects, the foods that contain them, and how to neutralize them here
+See this comprehensive list of anti-nutrients, their negative effects, the foods that contain them, and how they can be neutralized.

 Meat production definitely has an environmental impact, as all food and all human commodities do.
 Meat has been unfairly scapegoated by animal rights activists and the processed food industry as they see a potential financial windfall in plant based products.
 In the United States Cows produce a mere 2% of our greenhouse gases and range on land that is not suitable for planting crops.
 Learn more here

 Many people successfully do a carnivore diet without a gall bladder.
 For some people that requires some initial adjustments particularly with the transition phase.
 Your Certified Carnivore coach can help guide you through this process

 There are literally hundreds of different types and ways to prepare meals for a meat based diet.
 Some folks enjoy the simplicity of just cooking up a steak, but fortunately for you, our chefs have dozens of enticing “carnivore friendly” recipes in our ever growing library.